frederic-perez/AmE-dictionary/data/idioms.md

 __have (a) skeleton(s) in (one’s)/the closet__ :two: To have (an) embarrassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
 Primarily heard in US. _Even the most seemingly perfect people have some pretty shocking skeletons in their closets._
 __have (got) (someone’s) back__ :five: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
 I’ve got your back if they ever come bother you again._ _Thanks for having my back._ _I’ve got your back._
 __have (got) (someone) pegged as (something)__ To distinctly regard someone as being a certain type of person.
+__have (got) a knack for (something)__ :two: To be exceptionally proficient at (doing) something. _I don’t know what it is, but David just has a knack for getting under my skin._
 __have (got) someone or something covered__ _informal_ To have done, gotten, or provided whatever is needed. _Syn_ take care of everything _Don’t worry about a thing.
 We’ve got you covered._
-__have (hand)writing like chicken scratch__ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
+__have (hand)writing like chicken scratch__ :two: To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken. _I can’t understand these notes at all, you have handwriting like chicken scratch!_
 __have (one’s) druthers__ To have one’s choice or preference; to have things the way one would like them to be; to have one’s way.
 Usually formulated as “if I had my druthers.”
 __have (one’s) feet on the ground__ To be and remain in a calm, stable, sensible, and pragmatic state or condition; to not be subject to extreme emotional reactions or affected by exceptional changes in one’s situation.
 __have (one’s) fill (of something)__ To have, consume, or experience as much (of something) as one desires or is able to.
 Often used in the present perfect tense (“have had one’s fill”).